Following are a number of summer programs that may appeal to students with a variety of interests and needs.

 Lincoln Public Libraries offer teens of all ages and abilities volunteer opportunities:

 LUX Center for the Arts: The LUX Center for the Arts offers a variety of classes and camps for students beginning at age 5 through high school.
 Topics include pottery, ceramics, glass, drawing and mixed media.
-For more information, call 402) 466-8692.
+Located at2601 N. 48th St. The camps include art classes and camps, painting and drawing camp, teen and tween pottery wheel camps, and STEAM camps.
+NEW this year: 8 a.m. to 5 p.m. camp care options for working parents.
+For more information, check the camp web site or call 402-466-8692.

-Nebraska Wesleyan University Choral Camps: Students ages 10-16 are selected based on teacher recommendation and musicianship for a one-week camp.
+Nebraska Wesleyan University Choral Camps: 5000 Saint Paul Ave.
+Info: William A. Wyman, 402-465-2288 or firstname.lastname@example.org or visit: music.nebrwesleyan.edu.
+Students ages 10-16 are selected based on teacher recommendation and musicianship for a one-week camp.
 Talented young singers will have the opportunity to improve their vocal and musical skills, meet other student musicians.
 Enrollment is limited.
 For students ages 15 and up, Nebraska Wesleyan offers the Workshop for the High School Solo Singer, a three-day intensive workshop that focuses on the healthy development of the voice, as well as performance practices.
 Information is available at email@example.com or call 402-465-2288.

 Pioneers Park Nature Center: Various classes exist for all ages and all abilities, as well as guided hikes, activities, demonstration, classes, and winter camps.
 All programs have a common theme of interpreting natural history of the Central Great Plains.
 In addition, summer camp programs focus primarily on 6 to 12 year olds, and junior counselor positions are available for 13 and 14 year olds.
 All camps focus on environmental education, using hands-on activities led by trained staff.
 Registration begins March 1 and continues throughout the summer.
 The mission of Pioneers Park Nature Center is to interpret the natural history of Nebraska and the Central Great Plains; to promote the enjoyment, appreciation, and awareness of our natural environment; to practice and foster a conservation ethic; and to provide a sanctuary for wildlife and a peaceful retreat for people.
 Call Nancy Furman, Coordinator, for more information: 402-441-7895.